Code-Institute-Submissions/getMyTattoo/README.md

 Images guide the user through the navigation, and a carousel on artists' previews give the chance to access more content without clicking or moving the mouse.

+Globally, the website is easily readable, links are easy to understand.

 ### Features to implement

+I would like to add an admin dashboard, where an admin can perform various tasks and keep trace of users' activity.

+I would like also to connect the website with a payment system, to make the log in function accessible only to users that have paid a fee.

+Other things to implement in the future, are better accessibility and pagination.

 ---